JankariTech/blog/src/assets/BDDWithFlutter/BDDWithFlutter.md

   Then I expect the "counter" to be "10"
 ```

-Later we will add more scenarios to the app, the feature might be the same, but in different scenarios it might have to react differently.
+Later we will add more scenarios to the app.
+The feature might be the same, but in different scenarios it might have to react differently.

 Now we can start the app and use our behavior description to check if it works as it should.

-## Test-automation
+## Test Automation

-Running manual tests from a description is nice, but not enough for us, we want to save time and reduce possible mistakes by running the tests automatically.
+Running manual tests from a description is nice, but not enough for us.
+We want to save time and reduce possible mistakes by running the tests automatically.

 To interpret the Gherkin file and interact with the app we are using the `flutter_gherkin` package.
-Install it by placing `flutter_gherkin:` in the `pubspec.yaml` inside the `dev_depencencies` section.
+Install it by placing `flutter_gherkin:` in the `pubspec.yaml` inside the `dev_dependencies` section as shown below:
 ```yaml
 dev_dependencies:
   flutter_test: